This article explains, among other things:

 Cherries against gout

-The DASH diet helps against gout
+The Dash diet helps against gout

-High-calorie food: an option for gout?
+High -caloric food: an option in gout?